Carlos Llamosa: Coaching

 Llamosa first joined the coaching ranks in 2010 as an assistant coach for Chivas USA.
 He spent three seasons with the club before joining the New York Cosmos as an assistant coach on February 7, 2013.

 Llamosa was part of the Cosmos coaching staff for the team's return to professional soccer after 28 years dormant.
 Llamosa helped guide the Cosmos to an undefeated record at home (W-D-L: 5–2–0) and the 2013 North American Soccer League Fall Season title with an overall record of 31 points from 14 games (W-D-L: 9–4–1).
 The Cosmos would cap the season by winning the 2013 NASL Soccer Bowl, defeating the Atlanta Silverbacks 1–0 to take home the title.
 Llamosa is currently joined by fellow assistant coaches Alecko Eskandarian and fellow Colombian Guillermo "Memo" Valencia on the Cosmos' coaching staff working under head coach Giovanni Savarese.

+In December 2024, Llamosa was named head coach for San Antonio FC in the USL Championship.